SIG on Drug Design and Discovery

 Chair: Prof. Takuya Kumamoto (Japan)

-Vice-Chair: Prof. Ulrike Holzgrabe (Germany) and Prof. Christopher McCurdy (USA)
+Vice-Chairs: Prof. Ulrike Holzgrabe (Germany) and Prof. Christopher McCurdy (USA)

 The SIG Drug Design and Discovery has succeeded from former SIG Medicinal Chemistry last year.
 SIG Drug Design and Discovery aims to develop pharmaceutical sciences related to medicinal chemistry and to bridge pharmacists and pharmaceutical scientists on the viewpoint of drug design and discovery with the following scopes:

 (1) To provide discussion of pharmaceutical science related to medicinal chemistry.